protobuffet/docusaurus-protobuffet/packages/docusaurus-protobuffet/README.md

 npm install --save docusaurus-protobuffet
 ```

 Generate a JSON representation of your Protobuf files.
-This depends on the `protoc-gen-doc` compiler plugin.
-Find details and installation steps in the [usage section](#generating-json-file).
+This depends on the [`protoc-gen-doc`](https://github.com/pseudomuto/protoc-gen-doc) compiler plugin.
+Find details and installation steps in the [usage section](#generating-the-filedescriptorspath-file).

 ```sh
 # use protoc to generate the JSON representation of your Protobuf workspace.
 protoc --doc_out=./fixtures --doc_opt=json,proto_workspace.json protos/**/*.proto
 ```

 Add the preset to your project's `docusaurus.config.js` file.
-View the [Configuration](#configuration) section for all available options.
+View the [configuration section](#configuration) for all available options.

 ```js
 // file: docusaurus.config.js